codegode23/alx-system_engineering-devops/0x02-shell_redirections/README.md

 # tr "A" "Z" | tr "c" "e" - this script will Replace all characters A and c from input to Z and e respectively.

 # tr -d "cC"  - a script that removes all letters c and C from input.

+# rev  -  a script that reverse its input.